 - Use scarves or a ski mask to protect your face from the cold weather.
 This is especially important on windy days as the wind is extremely drying on your skin.

 - Allow your beverages to cool down a little before drinking them.

 - Lower the temperature of showers and baths.

 - Take breaks from the kitchen.
 The heat in the kitchen can make rosacea symptoms flare.

 - Use a humidifier.

 Try: Fifth Element MD – Soothing Mask MD This cooling gel mask soothes rosacea-prone skin, and skin that has been stimulated by exfoliation or laser treatments.
 It also calms skin after it has been stressed by environmental conditions.

-Catherine started her career path in the field of esthetics and quickly discovered that specializing in skin was the most rewarding and ultimately, her passion.
+Catherine started her career path in the field of esthetics and quickly discovered that specializing in the skin was the most rewarding and ultimately, her passion.
 As the mother of a cancer survivor, mom of two boys, and a cancer survivor herself, Catherine runs a growing medical aesthetics and dermatology business with her husband.